-Cash, comprised of cash and cash equivalents and marketable securities and other investments, includes \$465 million and \$467 million held by the Company's foreign subsidiaries at June 30, 2022 and 2021, respectively.
+Cash, comprised of cash and cash equivalents and marketable securities and other investments, includes \$422 million, \$465 million, and \$467 million held by the Company's foreign subsidiaries at June 30, 2023, 2022, and 2021, respectively.
 The Company does not permanently reinvest certain foreign earnings.
 The distribution of these earnings could result in non-federal U.S. or foreign taxes.
 All other undistributed foreign earnings remain permanently reinvested.

-We are currently authorized to sell up to \$3,000 million of short-term commercial paper notes.
-There were \$1,422 million outstanding commercial paper notes as of June 30, 2022, and the largest amount of commercial paper notes outstanding during the fourth quarter of 2022 was \$1,682 million.
+We are currently authorized to sell up to \$3.0 billion of short-term commercial paper notes.
+There were \$1.8 billion outstanding commercial paper notes as of June 30, 2023, and the largest amount of commercial paper notes outstanding during the fourth quarter of 2023 was \$2.1 billion.

-The Company has a line of credit through a multi-currency revolving credit agreement with a group of banks.
-During 2022, we amended our existing multi-currency credit agreement, increasing its capacity from \$2,500 million to \$3,000 million, by exercising the accordion feature.
-As of June 30, 2022, \$1,578 million was available for borrowing under the credit agreement.
+The Company has a line of credit totaling \$3.0 billion through a multi-currency revolving credit agreement with a group of banks.
+As of June 30, 2023, \$1.2 billion was available for borrowing under the credit agreement.
 Advances from the credit agreement can be used for general corporate purposes, including acquisitions, and for the refinancing of existing indebtedness.
 The credit agreement supports our commercial paper program, and issuances of commercial paper reduce the amount of credit available under the agreement.
-The credit agreement expires in September 2024; however, the Company has the right to request a one-year extension of the expiration date on an annual basis, which request may result in changes to the current terms and conditions of the credit agreement.
+During 2023, the Company amended its credit agreement and extended the expiration to June 2028.
+The Company has the right to request a one-year extension of the expiration date on an annual basis, which request may result in changes to the current terms and conditions of the credit agreement.
 The credit agreement requires the payment of an annual facility fee, the amount of which is dependent upon the Company's credit ratings.
 Although a lowering of the Company's credit ratings would increase the cost of future debt, it would not limit the Company's ability to use the credit agreement nor would it accelerate the repayment of any outstanding borrowings.
 Refer to Note 9 to the Consolidated Financial Statements in Part II, Item 8 of this Annual Report on Form 10-K for further discussion.

 We primarily utilize unsecured medium-term notes and senior notes to meet our financing needs and we expect to continue to borrow funds at reasonable rates over the long term.
-During 2022, the Company issued \$1,400 million aggregate principal amount of 3.65 percent Senior Notes due June 15, 2024, \$1,200 million aggregate principal amount of 4.25 percent Senior Notes due September 15, 2027, and \$1,000 million aggregate principal amount of 4.50 percent Senior Notes due September 15, 2029 (collectively, the "Senior Notes").
-We intend to use the proceeds of the Senior Notes to finance a portion of the purchase of the proposed Acquisition.
-Refer to the Cash flows from financing activities section above and Note 10 to the Consolidated Financial Statements in Part II, Item 8 of this Annual Report on Form 10-K for further discussion.
-Additionally, during 2022, we entered into a senior, unsecured delayed-draw term loan facility in an aggregate principal amount of \$2,000 million (the "Term Loan Facility"), refer to the Strategic Acquisitions section below for further discussion.
+During 2022, the Company issued \$1.4 billion aggregate principal amount of 3.65 percent Senior Notes due June 15, 2024, \$1.2 billion aggregate principal amount of 4.25 percent Senior Notes due September 15, 2027, and \$1.0 billion aggregate principal amount of 4.50 percent Senior Notes due September 15, 2029 (collectively, the "Senior Notes").
+We used proceeds of the Senior Notes to finance a portion of the Acquisition.

 The Company's credit agreements and indentures governing certain debt securities contain various covenants, the violation of which would limit or preclude the use of the credit agreements for future borrowings, or might accelerate the maturity of the related outstanding borrowings covered by the indentures.
-Based on the Company's rating level at June 30, 2022, the most restrictive financial covenant provides that the ratio of debt to debt-shareholders' equity cannot exceed 0.65 to 1.0.
-At June 30,

-2022, the Company's debt to debt-shareholders' equity ratio was 0.57 to 1.0.
+Based on the Company's rating level at June 30, 2023, the most restrictive financial covenant provides that the ratio of debt to debt-shareholders' equity cannot exceed 0.65 to 1.0.
+At June 30, 2023, the Company's debt to debt-shareholders' equity ratio was 0.55 to 1.0.
 We are in compliance, and expect to remain in compliance, with all covenants set forth in the credit agreement and indentures.